callistusystan/Codr/README.md

             [-r | --runscript <runScriptPath>]

 actions:
-  -h, --help          shows this help message and exit
+  -h, --help          shows this help message and exit.

   <directory> <URL>   extracts the input, outputs of problem(s) in the URL
-                      and sets up a new folder for the problem(s) in the specified directory
+                      and sets up a new folder for the problem(s) in the specified directory.
+                      can also create a program folder by omitting URL.

                       example: codr . http://codeforces.com/problemset/problem/1/A
                       example: codr . https://www.hackerrank.com/contests/projecteuler/challenges/euler001
+                      example: codr .

-                      NOTE: URL must be a publicly accessible link to a problem
+                      NOTE: URL must be a publicly accessible link to a problem.

   -t, --template      sets the specified template file that will be generated when extracting problem data
                       the template file may be reset to default by specifying "default".